ghitamihai/Project_Getting_Cleaning_Data/CodeBook.md

 Note:
 ======
-As the set1.txt data set contains all the columns from Samsung data that match the pattern "std" and "[Mm]ean" it is recommended to check the coresponding README.txt file for their description.
+As the set1.txt data set contains all the columns from Samsung data that match the pattern "std" and "[Mm]ean" it is recommended to check the coresponding README.txt file for their description and units.

 Variable's dimensions:
 ======================